bengannon-fc/SDI_AK/README.md

 8) Output directory path - must exist
 9) Output name prefix - will be combined with names for intermediate and final outputs

 All file paths should use forward slashes, e.g., "D:/SDI_INPUTS/LA20_Elev_220.tif".
 It is assumed that all raster inputs have the same extent, resolution, cell alignment, and spatial projection.
 Raster reprojection and resampling is not automatically completed in the script - this is considered a data preparation task for the user.

+The output includes rasters for each sub-index, the numerator, and Suppression Difficulty Index.